-The decoder hub features a large display for system status as well as function buttons for the most commonly used features.
+The PILOT-FC controller features a large display for system status as well as function buttons for the most commonly used features.

-• White Buttons: White buttons to the right of the display are used to select among options as you work with the hub.
+- White Buttons: White buttons to the right of the display are used to select among options as you work with the controller. - Arrow Buttons: Arrow buttons are used to move around within the display. - Back Button: The BACK button takes you back to the previous screen.

-- Arrow Buttons: Arrow buttons are used to move around within the display. - Back Button: The BACK button takes you back to the previous screen. - +/- Buttons: The and keys on the numeric keypad can be used to quickly increase and decrease values. - DEL Button: The DEL button on the numeric keypad is used to erase information typed in error. - AM/PM Button: The AM/PM button on the numeric keypad is used to choose between morning and evening when entering a time on hubs where the 12-hour clock option is selected.
+- Numeric Keypad: The numeric keypad is used to enter numbers when needed. - +/- Buttons: The buttons can be used instead of the numeric keypad to quickly increase and decrease values. - DEL Button: The DEL button is used to erase information typed in error. - AM/PM Button: The AM/PM button on the numeric keypad is used to choose between morning and evening when entering a time on field controllers where the 12-hour clock option is selected.